AshampooSystems/boden/docs/docs/reference/ui/yoga/layout.md

 * **`size`**

-	Specifies the width and height of the item
+	Specifies the width and height of the item.

 	* **`size/width`**
 	* **`size/height`**

 * **`minimumSize`**

-	Specifies the minimum width and height of the item
+	Specifies the minimum width and height of the item.

 	* **`minimumSize/width`**
 	* **`minimumSize/height`**

 * **`maximumSize`**

-	Specifies the maximum width and height of the item
+	Specifies the maximum width and height of the item.

 	* **`maximumSize/width`**
 	* **`maximumSize/height`**